kwek20/iota-rs-java/README.md

 Modify `build.gradle` variable `iotaLibLocation` to the location of the iota.rs library file.

-This file can be found at `iota.rs/bindings/java/target/debug` after building the bindings with `cargo build` in the `iota.rs/bindings/java` folder
+This file can be found at `iota.rs/bindings/java/target/release` after building the bindings with `cargo build --release` in the `iota.rs/bindings/java` folder

 **Linking the Java file (Jar)**